DIRACGrid/management/README.md

 Used for:

-- creating docker images to be used for integration tests of DIRAC code
+- creating docker images to be used for integration tests of DIRAC code (via GitHub Actions)
-- create a docker image for creating and distributing DIRAC releases
+- create a docker image for creating and distributing DIRAC releases (via GitHub Actions)